 Not only are these programs a hefty workload for farmers to plan and maintain, but safety measures also add a complicated layer onto an already arduous process.
 From proper storage and record keeping to legal matters, we want to provide Wisconsin farmers with a list of resources to ensure they’re playing by the rules.

-Here is a list of recommended tips and resources to use before you launch your own CSA program.
+Recommended tips and resources to use before you launch a CSA program

 1. Write a food safety plan.
 Famers know that pathogens aren’t specific to large or small food operations.
 An annual inspection and safety certification is important for every food operation, but it doesn’t necessarily ensure your farm is safe the other 364 days of the year.